Stehsaer/LowEndShader/README.md

 Contact me: Stehsaer@outlook.com

 # Features
-I don't expect that it has any special FEATURES instead of BUGS.
+I don't expect any special FEATURES.
+I just don't want BUGS (a dream for everyone)

 # Progress
 I've been working to create a fine-looking water reflection and light shafts